AppSci/ios-test-task/README.md

 Write the application that allows the users to set an alarm, play a sound of nature and record audio when the sound is finished playing.
 You should provide your solution as a link to public repository on any git hosting service you prefer: GitHub, GitLab, Bitbucket.
 Please make commits of logical units, so we can evaluate your progress and add comments as you see fit.

+!!!
+All Frameworks are restricted.
+!!!
+Please, use ONLY Apple provider frameworks

 ### Further Details

 Application should consists of one or two screens.
 On the main screen the users see state of the application: **idle**, **playing**, **recording**, **paused** or **alarm**; two controls that allow the users to choose duration of **sleep timer** in *minutes* and the **alarm time**; and the **play/pause** button.